mikegleen/modes/doc/source/configuration.rst

    Only in ``csv2xml.py``: This names the path to the directory containing the files named in the ``templates`` statement.
 All of the template files must be in the same directory.
+   You may not specify the ``--template`` command-line parameter if you specify this statement.

 -  **templates:**

    Only in ``csv2xml.py``: This is a complex statement used to map keys